parttimehacker/aiosensors/README.md

 ## Technologies Used
 - python=3.7.3
 - Adafruit-Blinka=7.1.0
-- paho-mqt=1.6.1
-- RPI.GPIO
 - digitalio
 - adafruit-circuitpython-rgb-display
 - python3-pil
+- adafruit-io

 ## Features
 List the ready features here:
-- Handles the basic **diy/system/who** function
-- Reports on status and diagnostic information for the host raspberry pi server.
+- Displays status and diagnostic information for the host raspberry pi server on an LCD display.
 - Code passes pylint with a score of 10.0
 ## Screenshots
 Not applicable.
 <!-- ![Example screenshot](./diyhadiagram.png)-->
 <!-- If you have screenshots you'd like to share, include them here. -->
 ## Architecture
 This is a application that collects data about the host and potenitally presents information on some type of I2C or SPI bus display device.
 It posts topic data to an MQTT broker and to a web server.
-It also uses threads to run time-based, standalone processes.
 <!--
 ![Example screenshot](./diyhadiagram.png)
 <!-- If you have screenshots you'd like to share, include them here. -->